HandsOnDataViz/book/map/carto/README.md

   - New users may get lost when moving through multiple screens
   - Free account allows only 400 geocodes per month

-## Video Tutorial with Steps Below
+## Video with Step-By-Step Tutorial
 {%youtube%}lto7Z5wC2hQ{%endyoutube%}

 ***Before you begin:*** This tutorial uses the newer Carto Builder, rather than older Carto Editor tool.
 Learn more at https://carto.com/learn/guides/intro/migrating-from-carto-editor-to-carto-builder If you have an old Carto account that has not automatically updated to the new Builder tool, you may need to create a brand-new account to use this tutorial.